justtakingsomenotes/mynotes/linuxbible.md

 the folder structure (similar to ls -R): `chmod -R 755 $HOME/myapps`
 The above would apply `755` permissions to the directory itself AND all
 subdirectories.

+Plot twist on p.
+276: it's actually 4 numbers and the above `chmod 777` is
+actually `chmod 0777` where the first number is the `sticky bit`.
+See below
+for more info in this way to enable collaborative work.

 ### Changing permissions with chmod (letters; more precise, see below)